 Natural vs. Refined Sugars

-Natural sugars found in fruits and vegetables.
-Therefore, they are healthier choices due to their vitamins, minerals, and fiber content compared to white sugar.
+Natural sugars are found in fruits and vegetables.
+Therefore, they are healthier choices since they also have more vitamins, minerals, and fibre compared to white sugar.
 Brown sugar offers slightly more minerals.
 But it should still be consumed in moderation like any other sugar.

 Is Brown Sugar Good for Health?